-IP addresses work as a unique identifier for each online device, similar to a mailing address.
-Instead of getting physical mail, IP addresses ensure that you get the data you request, such as search results, specific websites, and emails.
-Understanding how IP addresses work can help you make better decisions about online security and digital privacy.
+IP addresses work as unique identifiers for each online device, like a mailing address.
+Instead of getting physical mail, IP addresses ensure you get the data you request, such as search results, websites, and emails.
+Understanding how IP addresses work can help you make better decisions about online security and privacy.

-To better understand how IP addresses work, we must first take a look at the basic definition of the internet.
-The internet is a global network of computers which function on the basis of protocols, or rules.
-These rules define how data is transmitted between electronic devices — or, essentially, how computers talk to each other over a network.
+To understand how IP addresses work, we first need to look at the basic definition of the internet.
+The internet is a global network of computers that function on the basis of protocols, or rules.
+These rules define how data is transmitted between electronic devices — in other words, the protocols determine how computers talk to one another over a network.

 Why do we need IP addresses?